 |Hosted Pros||Hosted Cons|

 |Any issues are dealt with for you||Relying on your platform to keep up to date|

 Mixed hosting is where you take a self-hosted platform and integrate elements of hosted platforms.
 For example, using Shopify’s plugin for WordPress.
 You still have total flexibility over your website, but you get access to some of Shopify’s built-in tools.
 It’s a great halfway house between self-hosted and hosted.

 |Mixed Pros||Mixed Cons|

 The cost of ecommerce platforms vary massively.
 There’s a pricing plan for every need.
-With non-ecommerce specific platforms, like Wix, Weebly and Squarespace, you can sell for as little as $8/month.
-Of course, if you’re an enterprise-level business looking to grow, you’ll want one of Shopify or Bigcommerce top plans, priced at $299/month and $249.95/month respectively.
+With non-ecommerce specific platforms, like Wix and Squarespace, you can sell for as little as $18/month.
+Of course, if you’re an enterprise-level business looking to grow, you’ll want one of Shopify’s or BigCommerce’s top plans, priced at $299/month and $299.95/month respectively.

 Do any of them offer free plans or trials?

 Many of the top ecommerce platforms offer free trials which tend to be around 2 weeks long.
 Shopify, BigCommerce, Squarespace and Volusion all have free trials.
-Big Cartel is the only platforms that lets you sell online totally free of charge.
-Wix and Weebly have free plans, but they don’t include ecommerce.
+Square Online and Big Cartel let you sell online totally free of charge.

 More Pricing Information